WICG/attribution-reporting-api/flexible_event_config.md

     // Entries in trigger_data must be distinct, and the sets of all trigger_data fields within trigger_specs must be disjoint.
     "trigger_data": [<int>, ...],

-    // Represents a series of time windows, starting at the source registration time.
+    // Represents a series of time windows, starting at start_time offset from the source registration time.
     // Reports for this spec will be delivered an hour after the end of each window.
     // Time is encoded as seconds after source registration.
     // end_times must consist of strictly increasing positive integers.
     // If event_report_windows
-    // is omitted, will use the "event_report_window" or "event_report_windows" field specified at the global level for the source (or the default windows if none are specified).
-End time is exclusive.
+    // is omitted, will use the "event_report_window" or "event_report_windows" field specified at the global level for the
+    // source (or the default windows if none are specified).
+    // Start time is inclusive, End time is exclusive.
     "event_report_windows": {
+      "start_time": <int>, // optional, defaults to 0
       "end_times": [<int>, ...],
     }